gschmutz/stream-processing-workshop/03-producing-consuming-kafka-with-python/README.md

 When using a **schema-based serialization format** paired with the **Schema Registry**, the producer registers a schema once; every message carries only a compact schema ID (4 bytes) rather than the full field names.
 The consumer fetches the schema by ID and deserializes the payload.
 The registry enforces compatibility rules so that schema changes are always backward- or forward-compatible with existing consumers.

 [Apache Avro](https://avro.apache.org/) is the most widely used format in the Kafka ecosystem for exactly this reason.
 The Confluent Python client supports Avro-serialized messages via the [Confluent Schema Registry](https://docs.confluent.io/current/schema-registry/docs/index.html).

 The Schema Registry manages Avro schemas centrally and enforces schema compatibility rules so producers and consumers stay in sync.
+It exposes a REST API documented in the [Confluent documentation](https://docs.confluent.io/current/schema-registry/develop/api.html) and available at <http://dataplatform:8081>.

 Install the Avro extras: